josmac69/case_study_pf/README.md

 * `make open-mysql` - opens mysql console to the MySQL database for manual checks of data in the target database
 * `make build-analytics` - builds the image for the analytics script
 * `make run-analytics` - runs the analytics script

+### Airflow
+* I decided to use Airflow to manage the whole process.
+Airflow is running in Docker.
+* ETL script is implemented as a PythonOperator in Airflow.
+* Access Airflow UI on [http://localhost:8080](http://localhost:8080)
+  * default login is: airflow / airflow

 ### Analysis of data for the task
 * I created a Jupiter notebook to explore and better understand the data.